webplatform/docs/tutorials/What_can_you_do_with_JavaScript/index.md

 ---
-title: What can you do with JavaScript
+title: 'What can you do with JavaScript'
 tags:
   - Tutorials
   - WSC